-The Coast Guard proposes establishing a safety zone on Wilson Creek in the vicinity of Gloucester, VA in support of a private fireworks event.
+The Coast Guard is establishing a temporary safety zone on Wilson Creek in the vicinity of Gloucester, Virginia in support of a private fireworks event.
 This action is intended to restrict vessel traffic movement on Wilson Creek to protect mariners from the hazards associated with fireworks displays.

 FOR FURTHER INFORMATION CONTACT:

 If you have questions on this proposed rule, call or e-mail LT Tiffany Duffy, Chief Waterways Management Division, Sector Hampton Roads, Coast Guard; telephone 757-668-5580, e-mail Tiffany.A.Duffy@uscg.mil.
 If you have questions on viewing or submitting material to the docket, call Renee V. Wright, Program Manager, Docket Operations, telephone 202-366-9826.End Further Info End Preamble Start Supplemental Information

 On April 29, 2010 we published a notice of proposed rulemaking (NPRM) entitled Private Fireworks, Wilson Creek, Gloucester, VA in the Federal Register (75 FR 22545).
 We received no comments on the proposed rule.
 No public meeting was requested, and none was held.